 Cleft treatment usually starts early in a child's life in order to ensure his or her best possible health and development.
 Your child's care may include a variety of treatments such as dental care, speech therapy, and surgery.
-As mentioned will help you manage your child's cleft care.
-Most cleft palate teams and craniofacial teams (both commonly referred to as cleft teams) include professionals from the following fields:
+As mentioned previously in this booklet, it is important to talk with your child's team about an individualized treatment plan that best meets his or her needs.